This post contains affiliate links.

 Mix 50 ml (1.6 oz) of eucalyptus oil with a liter (quart) of water.
 That’s all there is to it.
 Store the mixture as you would a normal disinfectant but keep it away from sunlight.

-Eucalyptus oil can be used neat but I would still recommend gloves.
+Eucalyptus oil can be used neat but I would recommend gloves as it is a very toxic essential oil and is very dangerous to pets.

 Amazon sells eucalyptus oil in 16 oz bottles for approximately $23.00